kpreisser/TcpTunnel/README.md

   This allows the Proxy-Server and the Proxy-Client to operate at different trust levels, e.g. if you want to share the Proxy-Server to other people but want to allow them to only be able to connect to specific target endpoints.
-- There are currently no DoS protection mechanisms implemented, e.g. to limit the number of received forwarded connections.
+- There are currently no special DoS protection mechanisms implemented (to handle the case when you don't control the partner proxy or the gateway), e.g. to limit the number of received forwarded connections, but there are basic limitations implemented, like limiting the max. received message size and ensuring that the partner proxy doesn't send more data for a connection than allowed by the flow control window.

 ## Building